Explore the science of whales in real-time!

 Check-out this self-guided tour you can do on your next museum visit!

 - Discover the characteristics scientists use to classify whales and other cetaceans

 - Compare structures of related species

 - Listen to audio files and see visual representations of sounds of different cetacean species

 - Discuss various ways that students can help protect whales today

 Interested in learning more about whales?
 Explore these whale science activities

-*If you are a school group from New Bedford, Acushnet, Dartmouth, Fairhaven, or Westport, you may be eligible for free virtual tours through the Jessie B. DuPont Educational Fund and Helen E. Ellis Charitable Trust.
+*If you are a school group from New Bedford, Acushnet, Dartmouth, Fairhaven, or Westport, you may be eligible for free virtual tours through the Jessie B. DuPont Educational Fund, Helen E. Ellis Charitable Trust and local cultural councils supported by the Mass Cultural Council, a state agency.
 Boston school groups may be eligible to receive free virtual tours through the Schrafft Charitable Trust.
 To find out if you qualify, please fill out our online reservation form and check the appropriate box for more details.
 Funds are limited.